adamisom/code-review-ai/README.md

 - Verify API key is set correctly in `.env.local`
 - Use React DevTools to inspect state
 - Check Network tab for API calls
-- Use Monaco Editor's built-in debugging tools
+- Use CodeMirror Editor's built-in debugging tools

 ### Code Structure